-Tenants in a shared house should ideally be on individual assured shorthold tenancies (ASTs) or licences.
+Tenants in a shared house should ideally be on individual short assured tenancies (SATs).
 If this is the case when one tenant leaves the landlord (or the scheme if guaranteed rent is offered to the landlord) will not receive rent for that particular room.
 When a new tenant is found and the housing benefit claim put in then the landlord or scheme will receive rent from the room again.
-If, however, the tenants are on a joint tenancy then if one leaves the others will remain liable for the rent.
-For more information on tenancy agreements see chapter three.